Ensemble Estimation of Generalized Mutual Information with Applications to Genomics: Introduction

+In many of these applications, the variables $\X$ and $\Y$ may have any mixture of discrete and continuous components.
+In feature selection, for example, the predictor labels may have discrete components (e.g. classification labels) while the input variables may have a mixture of discrete and continuous features.
+To the best of our knowledge, there are currently no nonparametric MI estimators that are known to achieve the parametric mean squared error (MSE) convergence rate $1/N$ ($N$ is the number of samples) in this setting where $\X$ and/or $\Y$ contain a mixture of discrete and continuous components.
+Instead, most existing estimators of MI focus on the cases where both $\X$ and $\Y$ are either purely discrete or purely continuous.
+Also, while many nonparametric estimators of MI exist, most have not been generalized beyond Shannon or R\'{e}nyi information.
+Furthermore, minimax convergence rates are currently unknown for the continuous and the mixture cases.

+In this paper, we provide a framework for nonparametric estimation of a large class of MI measures where we only have available a finite population of i.i.d. samples.\textbf{ }This framework can be applied to accurately estimate general MI measures when either $\X$ and $\Y$ are purely continuous or the mixed case when $\X$ and $\Y$ may contain a mixture of discrete and continuous components.
+We derive an MI estimator for these cases that achieves the parametric MSE rate when the conditional densities of the continuous variables are sufficiently smooth, thus achieving the minimax rate (which we also derive) in this setting.
+We call this estimator the \textbf{G}eneralized \textbf{EN}semble \textbf{I}nformation \textbf{E}stimator (GENIE).

-Our estimation method applies to other MI measures in addition to Shannon information, which have been the focus of much interest.
-The authors of \cite{torkkola2003feature} defined an information measure based on a quadratic divergence that could be estimated more efficiently than Shannon information.
-A MI measure based on the Pearson divergence was considered in \cite{sugiyama2012machine} for computational efficiency and numerical stability.
-The authors of \cite{costa2004geodesic} and \cite{pal2010estimation} used minimal spanning tree generalized nearest-neighbor graph approaches, respectively, to estimate R\'{e}nyi information.
+Our estimation method applies to other MI measures in addition to Shannon information, which have been the focus of much recent interest.
+An information measure based on a quadratic divergence was defined in \cite{torkkola2003feature}.
+A density-resampled version of MI was introduced in~\cite{krishnaswamy2014conditional} to better measure gene relationships in single-cell data when sampling may not be uniform.
+A MI measure based on the Pearson divergence was considered in \cite{sugiyama2012machine}.
+Minimal spanning tree \cite{costa2004geodesic} and generalized nearest-neighbor graph \cite{pal2010estimation} approaches have been developed for estimating R\'{e}nyi information~\cite{csiszar1995generalized,verdu2015alpha,principe2010information}, which has been used in many applications (e.g.~\cite{tomamichel2018operational,dong2016gravity,hild2001blind,datta2009min,hayashi2017equivocations}).